-- Any deterioration of economic conditions in Poland and instability in the financial markets may constrain economic activity and cause greater volatility in the Polish zloty (PLN) exchange rate, consequently affecting the Issuer's results; - Any political and legal tensions with the European Union, particularly considering certain recent domestic political decisions, could adversely affect political and social stability in Poland and its economic and financial situation, which could in turn negatively impact the Issuer's activity and results; - Any risks related to of economic policy decisions, namely on the tax front, taken by the Polish authorities to target the banking system could negatively affect investors' confidence and economic activity, consequently harming the profitability of the Polish banking sector.
+Any deterioration of economic conditions in Poland and instability in the financial markets may constrain economic activity and cause greater volatility in the Polish zloty (PLN) exchange rate, consequently affecting the Issuer's results.
+In addition, any risks related to of economic policy decisions, namely on the tax front, taken by the Polish authorities to target the banking system could negatively affect investors' confidence and economic activity, consequently harming the profitability of the Polish banking sector.